One poem from each collection 1982 onwards

 A little commercial of myself the others ignore

-With their remote controls.
+with their remote controls.
 All a bore.

 People wonder who their friends are

-And no wonder they have so few, out so far.
+and no wonder they have so few, out so far.

 The modern world has got so small

-It’s hard to see anyone with a soul at all.
+it’s hard to see anyone with a soul at all.

 I, myself, worry ‘bout me.